Essay Writing Tips: Three Rules of Three

 Travis DixonRevision and Exam Preparation, Social and Cultural Psychology

 The following Quizlets will help students revise key terms and studies for the enculturation and acculturation topics covered in IB Psychology: A Student’s Guide.
 Enculturation/Acculturation Key Terms Quizlet (Link) Enculturation/Acculturation Key Studies Quizlet (Link) A link to these have been included in the unit plan in the Social Influence Teacher Support Pack (Part I).
-Travis DixonTravis Dixon is an IB Psychology …
+Travis DixonTravis Dixon has been teaching for …

 So you want to assess population validity?